Family Provision Claims | By Lawyers

 • Item icon Eligible persons

-A threshold issue when representing an estate facing a family provision claim is whether or not the claimant can establish eligibility under s 57 of the Succession Act 2006.
+A threshold issue on taking instructions, regardless of whether the deceased left a will or not, is to determine whether the client can establish eligibility under s 57 of the Succession Act 2006 to bring a claim.
 The categories of eligible persons are:

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.